 Why Does Water Evaporate from A Fish Tank?

-There are several reasons why water evaporates from a fish tank.
-A small amount of evaporation is normal and impossible to prevent entirely.
-However, it is possible to slow the process down if you’re aware of what causes it in the first place.
-These factors speed up the process of evaporation:
+A small amount of evaporation is normal and can’t be entirely prevented.
+However, it’s possible to slow the process down if you’re aware of what causes it in the first place.

 Warm Water